middlebury/college-handbook/content/i-policies-for-all/g-misconduct-in-research/g-misconduct-in-research.md

 **Inquiry.&#x20;**&#x49;nquiry means preliminary information-gathering and preliminary fact-ﬁnding that meets the criteria and follows the procedures of § 93.307 through § 93.309.

-**Institution.&#x20;**&#x54;he President and Fellows of Middlebury College.
+**Institution.&#x20;**&#x54;he President and Fellows of Middlebury College ("Middlebury College" or "Middlebury").

 **Institutional Deciding Oﬃcial.&#x20;**&#x49;nstitutional Deciding Oﬃcial means the institutional oﬃcial who makes ﬁnal determinations on allegations of research misconduct and any institutional actions.
 The same individual cannot serve as the Institutional Deciding Oﬃcial and the Research Integrity Oﬃcer.
-The IDO at Middlebury is the Executive Vice President and Provost.
+The IDO at Middlebury College is the Executive Vice President and Provost.

 **Institutional member.&#x20;**&#x49;nstitutional member and members means an individual (or individuals) who is employed by, is an agent of, or is aﬃliated by contract or agreement with an institution.
 Institutional members may include, but are not limited to, oﬃcials, tenured and untenured faculty, teaching and support staﬀ, researchers, research coordinators, technicians, postdoctoral and other fellows, students, volunteers, subject matter experts, consultants, or attorneys, or employees or agents of contractors, subcontractors, or sub-awardees.**&#xA0;**